 The start of the final act of Diablo III is one of these in spades.
 To recap: Diablo is back courtesy of Adria pulling the mother of all betrayals.
 Leah is no more thanks to Adria using her as the vessel of said rebirth.
 Diablo has become the Prime Evil, the sum total of all Seven Great Evils in one being, thanks to the Black Soulstone that you so helpfully put the Evils into for Adria.
 And Diablo and all his forces are now running roughshod over the High Heavens themselves, with extra despair points due to Auriel, the Archangel of Hope, being taken prisoner by Rakanoth, the Lord of Despair.
 Only when you free her do things begin to look up, though you still have a lot of demonslaying to do!

-Pokémon Ruby and Sapphire and Emerald'': You tried to stop Archie/Maxie, but Kyogre/Groudon woke up anyway and is trying to flood/bake the entire Hoenn region.
-And in 'Emerald', they're going at it with each other and the sun and rain are both going on.
-Better go wake up Rayquaza before they desroy everything...
+Pokémon Ruby and Sapphire: You tried to stop Team Magma/Aqua, but Kyogre/Groudon woke up anyway and is trying to flood/bake the entire Hoenn region.
+And in Emerald, they're going at it with each other and the sun and rain are both going on.
+Better go wake up Rayquaza before they destroy everything...

 The final chapter of Socrates Jones Pro Philosopher begins this way.
 Socrates accidentally gives a badly-thought-out answer to the question of the nature of morality— and he only had the one chance to do so.
 His only remaining hope is to convince the Arbiter that his accidental answer is correct...